Koihik/LuaFormatter/docs/Style-Config.md

 type: bool, default: true

-Allow format simple control block(e.g. if, while, for, ...) to one line.
+Allow format simple control block(e.g., if, while, for, ...) to one line.

 ```lua
 -- keep_simple_block_one_line: true